 Saturday,

-10 a.m. to 5 p.m.
+9 a.m. to 4 p.m.

 PLAN YOUR DAY!
-DOWNLOAD HOME TOUR PROGRAMME/MAP
+DOWNLOAD THE HOME TOUR PROGRAMME/MAP (2026 PROGRAMME NOT AVAILABLE YET)!

 * PLEASE NOTE THAT YOU WILL BE ASKED TO REMOVE YOUR SHOES BEFORE TOURING INSIDE A HOME.